AfiaAniebiet/alx-pre_course/0x01-git/README.md

-Readme inside the 0x01-git directory
+Edited from the Github interface